Fly fishing is a wonderful way to immerse yourself in nature and enjoy an exciting technical sport in beautiful outdoor settings.

 How old do you need to be to fly fishing?

-13-18 years old: two juniors per coach with a parent or guardian present throughout
+13-18 years old: up to two juniors per coach with a parent or guardian present throughout

 Low coaching ratios mean junior anglers can usually avoid getting into frustrating tangles when getting started with fly fishing and have a positive experience that they want to repeat.